Gladys Elizabeth Baker: Career

 Throughout her time at Vassar College beginning in 1940, Baker served as chair of the Plant Science Department for thirteen years, directing three graduate students as well.
-She later began teaching the first course ever in medical mycology, and became a charter member of the Medical Mycological Society of the Americas and a fellow of American Association for the Advancement of Science in 1938 ("Martin-Baker Award" 2013).
+She later began teaching the first course ever in medical mycology, and became a charter member of the Medical Mycological Society of the Americas and a fellow of the American Association for the Advancement of Science in 1938 ("Martin-Baker Award" 2013).
 In 1945, she studied the emerging medically and commercially important genus of Aspergillus, gearing her research toward medical fungi (Baker 1945).
 Following her departure from Vassar, Baker traveled to the University of Hawaii, at Manoa, and taught at the institution from 1961 to 1973, as well as conducted many fungal isolation projects (Baker 1968).
 She oversaw the work of thirteen graduate students for advanced degrees in general and medical mycology (Baker 1977).
 Her students have described Baker as "an effective and enthusiastic teacher," a mycologist and scientist with the "highest integrity," and a "warm and caring friend" ("Martin-Baker Award", 2013).
 Fellow scientists and peer mycologists continue to admire the relics of her memorable work, including the twenty-one illustrated plates for MacBride and Martin, The Myxomycetes (1934), the nuclear behavior and monographic studies of the genus Penicillium and Helicogloea (Baker 1944), The Antarctic Lichens (1938) with C.W.
 Dodge, and the cytology and ecology of microfungi.
 They also remember her as "a lady of many interests and talents, all executed with a style consistent with the English traditions of her father."